Skip to main content

 • practice methods to build their cultural humility as the foundation for making open and authentic connections with different others

-• develop sensibilities to recognize another’s biases, strengths, and self-imposed limitations
+• develop sensibilities to recognize their own and another’s biases, strengths, and self-imposed limitations

 • build upon skills for having both encouraging and difficult conversations

-This approach to leading and mentoring for inclusion and belonging is based upon applying emotional intelligence to recognize and counter unconscious bias and make trusted and authentic connections with diverse individuals.
+This approach to leading and mentoring for inclusion and belonging is based upon applying emotional intelligence and mindfulness to recognize and counter unconscious bias and make trusted and authentic connections with diverse individuals.

 Servant Leadership Coaching